-The Company has paid a tax exempt (one-tier) interim dividend of 2 cents and a special dividend of 3 cents per ordinary share to the shareholders during the year.
-In view of the headwinds facing the market, the Board of Directors has not recommended any tax exempt (one-tier) final dividend.
-The total tax exempt (one-tier) dividend per ordinary share for the year amounted to 5 Singapore cents.
+Hai Leck is committed towards value-adding for its shareholders; and the Company had paid a tax exempt (one-tier) interim dividend of 2 cents and a special dividend of 3 cents per ordinary share to our shareholders during the year.

+In view of the uncertainties facing the industry, the Board of Directors has not recommended any tax exempt (onetier) final dividend.
+The total tax exempt (one-tier) dividend per ordinary share for FY2017 amounted to 5 Singapore cents.

-A NOTE OF APPRECIATION
+A WORD OF THANKS